Sunkio/video-bookmarker_moz/README.md

 ## Support

-If you have any questions or need help getting started, please open an issue in the repository or contact me on Twitter: @tanja_codes
+If you have any questions or need help getting started, please open an issue in the repository or contact me via email: <a href="mailto:hello@tanjaschmidt.com">hello@tanjaschmidt.com</a>